On Particle Methods for Parameter Estimation in State-Space Models: Maximum Likelihood Parameter Estimation

 It is also possible to propose an on-line version of the EM algorithm.
-This was originally proposed for finite state-space and linear Gaussian models in \cite{elliott2000}, \cite{ford1998}; see \cite{cappe11jcgs} for a detailed presentation in the finite state-space case.
-Assume that $p_{\theta}(x_{0:n},y_{0:n})$ is in the exponential family.
-In the on-line implementation of EM, running averages of the sufficient statistics $n^{-1}\mathcal{S}_{n}^{\theta}$ are computed \cite{Cap09}, \cite{elliott2000}.
-Let $\{\theta_{p}\}_{0\leq p\leq n}$ be the sequence of parameter estimates of the on-line EM\ algorithm computed sequentially based on $y_{0:n-1}$.
+This was originally proposed for finite state-space and linear Gaussian models in \cite{elliott2000,ford1998}; see \cite{cappe11jcgs} for a detailed presentation in the finite state-space case.
+Assume that $p_{\theta}(x_{0\dvtx n},y_{0\dvtx n})$ is in the exponential family.
+In the on-line implementation of EM, running averages of the sufficient statistics $n^{-1}\mathcal{S}_{n}^{\theta}$ are computed \cite {Cap09,elliott2000}.
+Let $\{\theta_{p}\}_{0\leq p\leq n}$ be the sequence of parameter estimates of the on-line EM algorithm computed sequentially based on $y_{0\dvtx n-1}$.
 When $y_{n}$ is received, we compute

-where $\left\{ \gamma_{n}\right\} _{n\geq1}$ needs to satisfy $\sum_{n}\gamma_{n}=\infty$ and $\sum_{n}\gamma_{n}^{2}<\infty$.
-Then the standard maximization step (\ref{eq:maximiEM}) is used as in the batch version
+where $ \{ \gamma_{n} \} _{n\geq1}$ needs to satisfy $\sum_{n}\gamma _{n}=\infty$ and $\sum_{n}\gamma_{n}^{2}<\infty$.
+Then the standard maximization step (\ref{eqmaximiEM}) is used as in the batch version

-The recursive calculation of $\mathcal{S}_{\theta_{0:n}}$ is achieved by setting $V_{\theta_{0}}=0$, then computing
+The recursive calculation of $\mathcal{S}_{\theta_{0\dvtx n}}$ is achieved by setting $V_{\theta_{0}}=0$, then computing

-and finally
+and, finally,

-Again, the subscript $\theta_{0:n}$ on $p_{\theta_{0:n}}(x_{0:n}|y_{0:n})$ indicates that the posterior density is being computed sequentially using the parameter $\theta_{p}$ at time $p\leq n$.
-The filtering density then is advanced from time $n-1$ to time $n$ by using $f_{\theta_{n}}(x_{n}|x_{n-1})$, $g_{\theta_{n}}(y_{n}|x_{n})$ and $p_{\theta_{n}}(y_{n}|y_{0:n})$ in the fraction of the rhs of \eqref{eq:jointupdate}.
-Whereas the convergence of the EM algorithm towards a local maximum of the average log-likelihood $\ell\left(\theta\right)$ has been established for i.i.d. data \cite{cappe2009JRSSB}, its convergence for state-space models remains an open problem despites empirical evidence it does \cite{Cap09}, \cite{cappe11jcgs}, \cite{delmoralforward}.
-This has motivated the development of modified versions of the on-line EM algorithm for which convergence results are easier to establish \cite{ADT05}, \cite{lecorfffort2013}.
-However, the on-line EM presented here performs empirically usually better \cite{lecorfffort2013-2}.
+Again, the subscript $\theta_{0\dvtx n}$ on $p_{\theta_{0\dvtx n}}(x_{0\dvtx n}\mid y_{0\dvtx n})$ indicates that the posterior density is being computed sequentially using the parameter $\theta_{p}$ at time $p\leq n$.
+The filtering density then is advanced from time $n-1$ to time $n$ by using $f_{\theta_{n}}(x_{n}\mid x_{n-1})$, $g_{\theta_{n}}(y_{n}\mid x_{n})$ and $p_{\theta_{n}}(y_{n}\mid y_{0\dvtx n})$ in the fraction of the r.h.s. of (\ref{eqjointupdate}).
+Whereas the convergence of the EM algorithm toward a local maximum of the average log-likelihood $\ell(\theta)$ has been \mbox{established} for i.i.d. data \cite{cappe2009JRSSB}, its convergence for state-space models remains an open problem despite empirical evidence it does \cite{Cap09,cappe11jcgs,delmoralforward}.
+This has motivated the \mbox{development} of modified versions of the on-line EM algorithm for which convergence results are easier to establish \cite{ADT05,lecorfffort2013}.
+However, the on-line EM presented here usually performs empirically better \cite{lecorfffort2013-2}.